The DraftKings Sportsbook is now live in New Jersey. Visit the DraftKings Sportsbook mobile app here for full details.

 Meanwhile the Magnolia State of Mississippi, which is the Southeast’s only jurisdiction where one can place some above-board action on sports, was the scene of more frenzy.
 Biloxi’s Imperial Palace Casino boasted a separate betting sheet just for SEC football – a testament to the level of both local and out-of-state interest in the conference alone.

 You read correctly.
-With the state serving as the only proverbial oasis in the sports betting desert of the Deep South, the state’s casinos reportedly hosted plenty of visitors from neighboring Florida, Louisiana, Georgia and Alabama this past weekend.
+With the state serving as the only proverbial oasis in the sports betting desert of the Deep South, the state’s casinos reportedly hosted plenty of visitors from neighboring states with Florida online sports betting non-existent, and the same state of play in Louisiana, Georgia and Alabama this past weekend.

 And quite a profitable weekend it apparently was, as evidenced by a tweet from David Purdum of ESPN relaying a text from a Mississippi sportsbook operator: